wix-incubator/okidoc/docs/partial/okidoc-md.md

   tag: Events
 ```

-> NOTE: With `entry` option, all dependency file source will be parsed for doc.
-Not only imported/exported part.
+> NOTE: With the `entry` option specified, all source code of the dependency file will be parsed, not just the imported/exported part.

 ### Execute

-Run `okidoc-md` script
+Run the `okidoc-md` script.

 ```sh
 $ okidoc-md ./docs.yml ./docs
 ```

-It will generates docs markdown using configuration from `./docs.yml` and put them to `./docs` directory
+This will generate the docs markdown using configuration from `./docs.yml` and put them into `./docs` directory.

-> NOTE: `./docs.yml` and `./docs` are default values for `configPath` and `outputDir` arguments and can be omitted.
+> NOTE: `./docs.yml` and `./docs` are default values for `configPath` and `outputDir` arguments, respectively, and can be omitted.
 > Run `okidoc-md --help` for help.

-To extract api methods with custom rule use [visitor prop](./okidoc-md-visitor) in `docs.yml`
+To extract api methods with a custom rule, use [visitor prop](./okidoc-md-visitor) in `docs.yml`